Skip to Main Content

 Study Resources

-The DU libraries have a TEAS study manual for the 7th version of the test.
-DU Nursing provides some material and practice quizzes for review purposes on the TEAS–Nursing Student Success guide.
+DU Nursing also provides some material and practice quizzes for review purposes on the TEAS–Nursing Student Success guide.

 TEAS

-ATI Test of Essential Academic Skills (TEAS) assessment is necessary for entrance into the Davenport University BSN nursing programs and is offered to current and prospective DU students at the Grand Rapids, Lansing, Midland and Warren campuses.
+ATI Test of Essential Academic Skills (TEAS) assessment is necessary for entrance into the Davenport University BSN (Prelicensure) nursing programs.

 • Reading – key ideas and details, craft and structure, and integration of knowledge ( 45 items, 55 minutes)